christywchen/carpe-diem/README.md

 # Carpe Diem
-An app to share and find EDM events.
+Featuring an 80's inspired aesthetic for sharing and finding EDM events.

+This app is a work in progress.